LaurieWilliamsNZ/diagram-demo/README.md

 ## Usage

+Bugs: Fantom nodes... will fix but probably not since this is just a case study.

+Disclaimer: Not production ready this is just for a tech interview.

 1. **Add a node**: Click an empty area.
 2. **Edit a node**: Double-click its label and type.
 Press Enter or click outside to save.
 3. **Duplicate/Delete a node**: Right-click and choose the action.